Formula maker: 'This is a crisis. We can't flip a switch and make a lot more formula' - KTVZ

 Modi is CEO and cofounder of Bobbie, a San Francisco-based direct-to-consumer seller and subscription service for organic milk-based baby formula that is produced in a Vermont facility and backed by $72 million in venture capital funding.

 She’s acutely aware of the desperation in those outreaches, which have intensified in recent weeks amid an ongoing nationwide shortage of infant formula.
 A message at the top of the company’s website says, “We’re temporarily at capacity for new customers.”
 Other manufacturers say they’re producing at full capacity and making as much formula as they can.
-But supply is heavily outstripping demand.
+But demand is heavily outstripping supply.

 In February, the situation was exacerbated by a recall of three brands of powdered formula made by leading formula maker Abbott Nutrition due to potential bacterial infections, followed by the Food and Drug Administration shutting down a major Abbott formula production facility over safety concerns.